10 Tips to Make the Extra Space of OneDrive for Microsoft's 2016 Storage Reductions

 Step 4.
 Now you can view the sizes of files and folders from top to bottom.

-Another action that you can take to earn more space of OneDrive is to minimum the size of backups created by your device settings each time you reinstall windows system like 8.1 and 10.
+Another action that you can take to earn more space of OneDrive is to a minimum the size of backups created by your device settings each time you reinstall windows system like 8.1 and 10.
 You can easily accomplish that by going to OneDrive > Device backups.
-Decide which backup you don't need any more then right-click to delete them.
+Decide which backup you don't need any more than right-click to delete them.

 2. Get Organized

-Now that you have cleaned up the space by deleting unused files, why not organize it by the way.
+Now that you have cleaned up space by deleting unused files, why not organize it by the way.
 That is simple, just keep the Files folders as the default folder and don't put any files into it but logical files.
 This will help you easily locate files with no time and view their sizes.

 3. Zip Compression